line-em/book-blog-ts/src/content/books/2025/10_The_Long_Game.md

 But it turned out to be mostly these discussions throghout the whole short story, and it didn't seem to reach much of a point/conclusion.

 I didn't enjoy this much.

+Only one story from The Far Reaches Collection to go!